siddhi-io/www/en/docs/docs/query-guide.md

 insert into <output stream>
 ```

-The `condition` element specifies the basis on which events are selected to be compared.
-When constructing the `condition`, the table attribute must be always referred to with the table name as shown below:
+The `condition` element specifies the basis on which the events in the table are checked for existence. **When referring the table attributes in the `condition`, they must always be referred with the table name** as `<table name>.<attribute name>`.
-`<table>.<attibute name>`.

-**Example**

-This Siddhi application filters only room numbers that are listed in the `ServerRoomTable` table.
+**Example 1**

+A query to filter only the events of server rooms from the `TempStream` stream using the `ServerRoomTable` table, and pass them for further processing via `ServerRoomTempStream` stream.

 ```sql
 define table ServerRoomTable (roomNo int);